Before heading out, click the button below to check the current status (open/closed) of trails and underpasses.

 Check Status of Trail

 The planned 41-mile Millennium Trail is a vital trail corridor designed to connect central, western and northern Lake County.
 When tied with neighboring Lake County trails, such as the Fort Hill Trail, North Shore Path, Des Plaines River Trail, and the McClory Trail, it becomes part of a spectacular system linking residential areas to parks, forest preserves, schools, and business districts.

+Today, 33 miles of the Millennium Trail are open to hikers, bicyclists and cross-country skiers.
 The trail surface alternates from gravel to paved along various completed sections of the trail.

 Elsewhere, new trail sections are being engineered and constructed, and final routes are being identified to complete the trail.